Helpful Web Resources For Those in the Arts

 your own link free.

-links to various U.S. state and local Art
+links to various U.S. state and local Art Councils, Art Leagues,

-galleries, vendors, and legal help with grants and copyrights.
+legal help with grants and copyrights.

 maintains a very useful and comprehensive comparison chart of many

 independent music host sites on the internet.
+It's in spreadsheet

-view the various plans side-by-side.
+plans side-by-side.
 Here's a direct link:

 objective user reviews of many of these same music hosts, visit Paula

 Singer/Songwriter/Illustrator also has a great Resources

 section on her site for both artists and musicians.